 All soil active herbicides used in mustard must be applied to the soil prior to the seeding of the crop.
-All but one of these herbicides are very polar (the molecules of the herbicide chemical have strong positive/negative electrical charges) and will bind strongly to organic matter and clay.
+Some of these herbicides are very polar (the molecules of the herbicide chemical have strong positive/negative electrical charges) and will bind strongly to organic matter and clay.
 As a result, the use rate of those polar herbicides will vary depending on the organic matter and clay content of the soil it is used on.
-The other is less polar and its efficacy is affected by organic matter.
 This also means that heavy crop residue cover on fields may result in the very polar herbicides becoming bound to that residue, resulting in reduced activity.
-All but one of these herbicides are also very volatile, which means that some type of incorporation is required to prevent those herbicides from gassing off into the atmosphere.
+Some of these herbicides are also very volatile, which means that some type of incorporation is required to prevent those herbicides from gassing off into the atmosphere.

-There are four herbicide options registered for brown, oriental and yellow mustards (Avadex, Fortress, trifluralin and Authority 480) that can be applied to the soil prior to seeding, either in the fall just prior to freeze-up, or in spring once the field is dry enough to access.
-Avadex (triallate) is a Group 8 herbicide that is used only for wild oat control.
-Trifluralin (Treflan, Bonanza, Rival) products are Group 3 herbicides that can be used to control a variety of broadleaf and grassy weeds.
-Fortress contains the active ingredient from Avadex along with a reduced rate of trifluralin, and can control several grassy weeds and be used for suppression of many broadleaf weeds.
-Authority 480 (sulfentrazone) is a Group 14 herbicide that may be applied to the soil surface without incorporation, prior to seeding or up to three days after seeding for the control of kochia only.
-Edge (ethalfluralin) is a pre-emergent Group 3 herbicide registered to control and suppress many broadleaf and grassy weeds in yellow mustard only.

-Granular Avadex and Fortress formulations have an option for application in late fall, prior to freeze up, only without the need for immediate incorporation, whereas Edge and trifluralin require immediate incorporation to prevent losses from gassing off (volatilization) or exposure to sunlight (photodegradation).
+There are six herbicide options registered for brown, oriental and yellow mustards (Triallate, Triallate and Trifluralin, Trifluralin, Clomazone, Sulfentrazone and Ethalfluralin) that can be applied to the soil.
+Triallate is a Group 15 herbicide that is used only for wild oat control.
+Trifluralin products are Group 3 herbicides that can be used to control a variety of broadleaf and grassy weeds.
+Triallate and trifluralin mixed together can control several grassy weeds and be used for suppression of many broadleaf weeds.
+Sulfentrazone is a Group 14 herbicide that may be applied to the soil surface without incorporation, prior to seeding or up to three days after seeding for the control of kochia only.
+Ethalfluralin is a pre-emergent Group 3 herbicide registered to control and suppress many broadleaf and grassy weeds in yellow mustard only.
+Command (Clomazone) is a pre-emergent group 13 herbicide registered to control cleavers and chickweed.
+Granular Avadex and Fortress formulations have an option for application in late fall, prior to freeze up, only without the need for immediate incorporation, whereas Ethalfluralin and trifluralin require immediate incorporation to prevent losses from gassing off (volatilization) or exposure to sunlight (photodegradation).
 The application and incorporation instructions of the label should be read and followed carefully.

-Authority 480 relies on rainfall to incorporate it into the germination zone of the emerging kochia.
+Sulfentrazone relies on rainfall to incorporate it into the germination zone of the emerging kochia.
 Should there be too little rainfall after application then performance may suffer, but if too much rainfall occurs in a short time span, injury may occur to the mustard crop.